gstlearn/gstlearn/r/README.md

 The R *gstlearn* package is a R wrapper of the [gstlearn C++ Library](https://github.com/gstlearn/gstlearn).

+When using the *gstlearn* R Package, please use the citation from [doc/gstlearn.bib](doc/gstlearn.bib.in)

 This package contains a modified copy of [findR.cmake](https://github.com/root-project/root) script (see LICENSE.root in *root* folder).

 The *gstlearn* R package is a derivative work based on the *swigex* project: [https://github.com/fabien-ors/swigex](https://github.com/fabien-ors/swigex)